 Anyone else battling colon cancer would have passed quietly with family by their side.
 Doug went out with a bang: wearing nothing but his basketball shorts, while drinking whisky on the couch and watching the NBA playoffs.

 Doug had a passionate love affair with ice cream, lasagne, and anything dipped in chocolate.
-He is survived by his saintly wife, Carol; three children who inherited his quick wit (Joe, Bridget, and Joseph), and a yappy dog named Fido.
+He is survived by his saintly wife, Carol; three children who inherited his quick wit (Joe, Bridget, and Joseph), and a yappy little dog named Fido.

 Ultimately, there isn’t a right or wrong way to write a good obituary.
 The goal is to honor the personality of the person and the unique traits and gifts they shared with those they knew, worked with, and loved.
 Capturing these details in the write-up for an obituary shows your love and gratitude for how the person impacted you and others over the years.